Aeroplane (song): Live performances

-"Aeroplane" was the most performed song during the band's One Hot Minute tour.
+"Aeroplane" was the third most performed song during the band's One Hot Minute Tour.
 However, like all songs from the One Hot Minute album, with the exception of "Pea", it wasn't performed again following the departure of Dave Navarro until February 6, 2016, at Pier 70 in San Francisco, where the song was performed for the first time since 1997.
-The song was played regularly during The Getaway World Tour.
+The song was brought back into setlist rotation beginning with The Getaway World Tour and was last performed on October 12, 2019 at a private performance.